What are Enzymes?

 Types of Systemic Enzymes and Their Actions:

-The benefits mentioned above have been validated through studies done over the last 40 years on an enzyme blend containing these specific enzymes:
+The benefits mentioned above have been validated through a variety of studies and clinical use on the following enzymes:

-- Bromelain breaks down protein and is beneficial as an anti-inflammatory.
+- Bromelain, extracted from the core and stem of the pineapple, breaks down protein and is beneficial as an anti-inflammatory.

 - Papain, extracted from papaya, breaks down protein and is most beneficial as an anti-inflammatory.